Warrants in LA County

 Warrants in Los Angeles County: What They Usually Mean

-You may have a warrant if you…
+ou may have a warrant out for your arrest if you…

 - Missed a court date for a traffic ticket or citation in LA County